paipeline/paipeline/README.md

 ## 🌱 What I’m Working On
 - [**Mindy**](https://mymindy.net): A flashcard generator and storage system based on your notes, enhanced with LLM integration to augment your notes and merge them with external sources such as PDFs, audio, and video links.
-- **American Battery Solutions SDE Co-op**: Developing an enterprise-level AI agent for real-time visualization code generation.
+- **American Battery Solutions SDE Co-op**: Developing an enterprise-level AI agent for real-time C code topological graph and documentation generation code generation by RAG and the analysis of AST.
+- **NodeTree.io**：System that dissects problem into manageable tree nodes and addresses each one with help of Multimodal AI, delivering clear, step-by-step problem solutions with branches of subproblems.
 - **Writing HPC with C++**: Creating public notes on developing high-throughput, CUDA & parallel systems by referencing my progress in CS557 taught by Prof. Eftychios Sifakis - (scientist at NVIDIA), and resources on HPC/Scientifc Computing from NVIDIA.Developer.

-- **NextAPI**: Chat with my bot to learn more about the research initiative.
+## AWS Certifications
-- **AWS Certifications**: Got AWS Solutions Architect Associate.
-Now preparing for **Machine Learning Specialty** to build scalable AI-integrated cloud systems.
+- Got AWS Solutions Architect Associate.
+- Now preparing for **Machine Learning Specialty** to build scalable AI-integrated cloud systems.

 ---
 ## 🏋️ Hobbies